amegahed/Morgridge-Software-Assurance/getting-started.md

 						// callbacks
 						//
 						success: function() {
-							alert("Thank you for your submission.
+							success("Thank you for your submission.
 You will be contacted when your software assurance instance is ready to use. ");
 						},
 						error: function() {
-							alert("Sorry, there was an error in submitting your request. ");
+							error("Sorry, there was an error in submitting your request. ");
 						}
 					});
 				});